The Number One HR Solution on Salesforce

 Regardless of what the unsuccessful candidates ask about the successful candidate, you should avoid giving any details.
 By discussing other applicants' details on file, you may be in violation of data protection regulations.

+All employers, including applicants and prospective employees, have a legal obligation to maintain the confidentiality of all personal information they collect.
 Additionally, if you provide information on other candidates without their permission, you are in violation of data protection laws, and your company could face serious consequences.

 It is best to say as little as possible about other candidates to avoid this issue.